Board of Directors

 Stephen W. Thomas

 Stephen W. Thomas is CFO and COO of Aviation & Missile Solutions, LLC.
 He joined AMS in January 2022 after the divestment of AMS from Dynetics, a wholly-owned subsidiary of Leidos.
 Prior to joining AMS, Thomas had a 25-year Dynetics career in which he was most recently the subsidiary Chief Financial Officer and VP of Finance.
-Prior to joining operations, he had a 20-year technical career supporting Intelligence customers.
-He was a key contributor and founding ESOP Advisory Committee Member of the transaction to become a 100% S-Corporation ESOP in 2011.
-He also led all financial diligence in the analysis of strategic alternatives that resulted in the 1.65B Leidos acquisition of Dynetics.
+Prior to joining operations, he had a 20-year technical career supporting Intelligence and DoD customers.
+He was a key contributor and founding ESOP Advisory Committee Member during the 100% S-Corporation ESOP transition in 2011.
+His financial strategy underpinned the analysis of strategic alternatives that resulted in the 1.65B Leidos acquisition of Dynetics.
 Thomas earned his Bachelor’s Degree from Auburn University in Electrical Engineering in 1995, a Master’s Degree in EE from the Georgia Institute of Technology in 1996, and an MBA from the University of Tennessee-Knoxville in 2018.

 Dr. Marcus J. Bendickson